We have had a great time here in Maryland. We have had Marisa and Sam, our Maryland

 We have been staying at Tuckahoe State Park which has proved to be a wonderful state park.
 They are players in Maryland Department of Natural Resources Tales and Scales educational outreach program.
 Tuckahoe houses 10 raptors and an assortment of reptiles that the rangers take to schools and events in the area.
 On every Friday and Saturday Sandi and I would each take one of these animals and walk the campgrounds and provide interpretation to the campground visitors.
-In addition to being roving naturalists, Sandi did nature craft programs for kids and I got to lead weekly birding and nature hikes as well as do a special bat program for several groups of "Nature Camp" kids.

 A majority of the campers that come to this campground are local, travelling generally less than 50 miles to stay at this park.
 The draw of hiking, fishing, canoeing, and having a place where even young kids can ride bike and run around and feel safe fills this park’s campgrounds every weekend from April to October.
 The staff is exceptional.
 This well-managed park is well groomed, park rangers and staff seem very responsive to the needs of the visitors and rank as the friendliest we have encountered anywhere.